bingomanatee/hive-frame-members/README.md

 This requires a Twitter and/or Facebook application tied to your domain.
 For local development, edit your /etc/hosts file to simulate transactions from / to your domain.

+This frame includes an admin section for managing ACL and membership that is dependant on the admin frame.
+If for some reason you don't want this frame / the admin frame dependency it can be removed without consequence.

+It also includes a view_helper menu for logging in and out of your oauth identity:
+`helpers.member.menu()`.

 Membership includes ACL/permission, which is defined in frame config files through role and action nodes:

  ``` json